QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

 - Notice that this is a martingale-like random process that eventually seems to converge to a constant $\bar b \approx - 1.07$.
 - Notice that the limiting value $\bar b < 0$ so that asymptotically the government makes a constant level of risk-free loans to the public.
-- In the simulation displayed as well as  other simulations we have run, the par value of government debt converges to about $1.07$ afters between 1400 to 2000 periods.
+- In the simulation displayed as well as  other simulations we have run, the par value of government debt converges to about $1.07$ after between 1400 to 2000 periods.

 For the AMSS incomplete markets economy, the marginal tax rate on labor income  $\tau_t$ converges to a constant